imbushuo/mac-precision-touchpad/README.md

 This project implements Windows Precision Touchpad Protocol for Apple MacBook family/Magic Trackpad 2 on Windows 10.
 Both USB (traditional and T2), SPI and Bluetooth trackpads are supported.

+## Donation?

+A few people asked me why I removed donation.
+My current financial situation doesn't require me to accept donation for the budget of future development.
+If you are considering donation, please consider other meaningful projects and foundations, such as [Electronic Frontier Foundation](https://www.eff.org/).

 ## Future Plans and feature tracking

 Use the [Azure DevOps Board](https://ligstd.visualstudio.com/Apple%20PTP%20Trackpad/_workitems/) to track feature and device support plans.
 Bug reports should go to Github issues.